 PLAN DEMOGRAPHICS

 The Plan has been closed to new members since October 1, 1977.
-As a result, the number of active members has decreased steadily, primarily through retirement.

 Over 99% of total members are receiving benefits.
-At December 31, 2022, there were 1,503 members and spouses receiving a pension and two active members.
+At December 31, 2024, there were 1,403 members and spouses receiving a pension and one active member.